PROJECT OVERVIEW

 We took various approaches in Phase 1 of the project.
 Many of these activities will continue now Phase 1 has ended – see below for details.

-• Local authorities already offer pre-app advice to inform Listed Building Consent applications.
+• Local authorities already offer pre-application advice to inform Listed Building Consent applications.
 However, a standard pre-app usually requires a homeowner to have decided on the scope of works proposed.
-For retrofit, this can result in unsuitable energy efficiency measures being progressed, or in confusion about over different types of measures and when these might be applicable.
+For retrofit, this can result in unsuitable energy efficiency measures being progressed, or confusion about different types of measures and when these might be applicable.

-The introduction of a new Level 0 pre-app service does not require a proposal and is aimed at homeowners who are interested in improving the energy of their listed building but don’t know where to start.
-As part of the service, the Conservation Officer will attend a site visit and provide verbal and written advice on which measures might be suitable.
-By getting advice at the earliest stage, applicants can develop more suitable proposals and can submit a Listed Building Consent application with greater confidence.
+A new Level 0 pre-app service was introduced, which does not require a proposal and is aimed at homeowners who are interested in improving the energy of their listed building but don’t know where to start.
+As part of the service, the council’s Conservation Officer attends a site visit and provides verbal and written advice on which measures might be suitable.
+By getting advice at the earliest stage, applicants can develop more suitable proposals and then submit a Listed Building Consent application with greater confidence.

-• Listed Building Champions are homeowners who received both a Service Level 0 pre-app from B&NES Council and an energy survey from BWCE.
-The provision of conservation and energy advice at the same time can inform proposals for consent that are more suitable from both perspectives.
+• Listed Building Champions are homeowners who received both a Service Level 0 pre-app from BANES Council and a home energy survey from BWCE.
+To get conservation and energy advice at the same time can inform homeowners and their proposals for consent, that are more suitable from both a conservation and energy perspective.

-In return for a deeply discounted service, Champions agreed to provide a public case study of their experience, to inspire others to sensitively retrofit listed buildings.
+In return for this discounted service, Champions agreed to provide a public case study of their experience, with the aim to inspire others to sensitively retrofit their listed buildings.

-• Working with Bath & North East Somerset Council’s Empty Property Service, we can offer energy and conservation advice on how to bring listed buildings back into use.
-If you are the owner of a property that has been empty for six months and over, Bath & North East Somerset Council offers financial incentives and practical support, details can be found here or by contacting the Empty Property Officer directly: empty_properties@bathnes.gov.uk and 01225 396411.
+• Working with Bath and North East Somerset Council’s Empty Property Service, we offer energy and conservation advice on how to bring listed buildings back into use.
+If you are the owner of a property that has been empty for six months and over, Bath and North East Somerset Council offers financial incentives and practical support.

 • Our webinars give homeowners and professionals a grounding in how to approach listed building retrofit.